Last updated on February 13th, 2026.

 Ingredients Overview

 • Maraschino cherries.
-Because they are marinated in sugar and another flavoring, they will provide a similar taste to Kirsch.
-This cherry liqueur is traditionally added to the Classic Black Forest Cake.
+Yes, you can also use fresh cherries: You can also use fresh cherries: remove the pit, slice in half, then marinate in 1/4 cup kirsch for 1-2 hours.
+But another reason to use Maraschinos is that they are marinated in sugar and flavoring, they will provide a similar taste to Kirsch the cherry liqueur is traditionally added to the Classic Black Forest Cake.

 • Make sure all of the ingredients are at room temperature.